Romans 12:12

 Romans 12:12 says, "Rejoicing

 in hope; patient in tribulation; continuing instant in prayer."
 We are told to rejoice in hope.
-In other words, to
+In other words, to rejoice

-question will tell you how close you are to obeying this particular
+that question will tell you how close you are to obeying this particular

 commandment.
 "Rejoicing in connection with